 - Your

-This format is becoming popular within the software citation ecosystem.
-Recently GitHub, Zenodo and Zotero have included full support of this citation format (Druskat 2021).
+This format is gaining popularity within the software citation ecosystem.
+Recently, GitHub, Zenodo and Zotero have fully supported this citation format (Druskat 2021).

 GitHub support is of special interest: